-A. Scientific Workflows and DATAVIEW
+A. Scientific Workflows

-Scientific workflow is a cyberinfrastructure paradigm for automating and accelerating data processing and sharing in the scientific community.
-Figure 1 shows a diagnosis recommendation workflow [4] consisting of five workflow tasks $T_1 - T_5$ , each of which represents a computational or analytical step.
+Scientific workflow is a cyberinfrastructure paradigm for automating and accelerating data processing and data sharing in the scientific community.
+Figure 1 shows a diagnosis recommendation workflow [4].
+This workflow consists of five workflow tasks $T_1-T_5$ , each of which represents a computational or analytical step in the workflow.
+Task $T_1$ extracts 27 selected features and diagnosis labels from the unstructured textual medical datasets.
+The raw datasets are then split into training datasets and testing datasets (task $T_2$ ).
+Task $T_3$ labels the unlabeled training data using the frequent 1-itemset value calculated from all labeled training data.
+Task $T_4$ predicts the diagnosis label for the data in the testing datasets.
+Task $T_5$ outputs the recommended diagnosis labels.